Lartu/ldpl-std/README.md

 before the `DATA:` and `PROCEDURE:` sections.

-## Statements included in each briefcase
+## :books: Statements included in each briefcase

 Every statement is documented in more detail within its own briefcase file.